spring-projects-experimental/spring-boot-thin-launcher/README.md

 $ java -jar myapp.jar --thin.profile=super
 ```

+Note that the generated `thin.properties` in these examples contains
+the property value `computed=true`.
+This tells the dependency graph
+calculator that the dependencies provided do not need to have their
+transitve dependencies or versions computed.
+It is an error to combine
+more than one properties file if they have different values of the
+`computed` flag, if they both also contain dependencies.
+Note that
+this means if you have a computed profile it cannot be used when the
+jar already contains a non-computed `thin.properties` (the
+profile-less `thin.properties` is always included).

 ## License
 This project is Open Source software released under the
 http://www.apache.org/licenses/LICENSE-2.0.html[Apache 2.0 license].